claire-hsiung/Analying-Black-Saber/README.md

 <img src="https://github.com/yian-wang/black-saber/blob/main/images/email-2.png?raw=true" width="50%">
 </details>

 A critical area of concern in today’s workplace is gender bias, and Black Saber Software’s culture is no exception.
 It is critical that a company shows that their workplace practices are not only unbiased, but also that they embrace diversity.
-As a result, we have been hired as an external, third-party consultancy to review Black Saber Software’s hiring and promotion processes, as well as their employee salaries in order to determine whether or not the company is biased in their practices.
+As a result, we have been hired as an external, third-party consultancy to review Black Saber Software’s hiring and promotion processes, as well as their employee salaries in order to determine whether or not the company is biased in their practices and provide any insights regarding these practices.

 ### Research Questions
 * Does the hiring algorithm favour a certain gender?
 Do the humans conducting the interviews have bias towards a certain gender?